 Staying in control during transitions will have an impact on overall time.
 But preparing with a brick session may reveal that some small time optimizations backfire later in the race.
 Maybe you want to have shoes pre-clipped into pedals for a bike and plan to ride barefoot, but if you try this in a workout and wind up with crazy blisters (because all other rides are done with socks) then think hard before trying it out in the race.

-A short answer to, are brick workouts necessary, is NO. They are not, but done correctly they can add a fun new challenge to a training calendar.
+Are Brick workouts necessary?
+A short answer is NO. They are not, but done correctly they can add a fun new challenge to a training calendar.
 Now go out there and enjoy!